qvan-ste/qvan-ste/README.md

 - 💼 IT Admin at [Crisp](https://crisp.nl/)
 - 🧑🏽‍🎓 Student at Codam, a 42 school.
 Find my Codam related project in the Codam organizaion
-- 🧑🏽‍💻 Started with C, now mainly developing in CPP, C# and Tyescript
+- 🧑🏽‍💻 Started with C. Now mainly developing in CPP, C# and Typescript